Find out what some of our graduates are doing today in pursuing their successful careers.

 We teach what industry says matters most.
 You can complete an

-entry-level technician program in about a year, add manufacturer training and graduate in as little
+entry-level technician program in about a year or add manufacturer-specific training and graduate in as little

-as 18 months.
-Our auto, diesel and collision repair training programs are accredited by the ASE Education Foundation, a division of the National Institute for Automotive
+as 18 months.7 Our auto, diesel and collision repair training programs are accredited by the ASE Education Foundation, a division of the National Institute for Automotive

 Service Excellence (ASE).
 Graduates are well prepared to complete ASE examinations and can substitute

-our training for one of the two years of work experience required to become ASE Certified.
+our training for one of the two years of experience required to test for ASE certification.
 Learn more about how to become ASE certified mechanic.

 There is demand for skilled technicians.
 Students at UTI can get hands-on training in the automotive, diesel, motorcycle, marine, and collision repair industries as well as CNC machining and welding.

 Today’s complex vehicles require skilled technicians to repair and maintain them.
 And in our fast-paced world, people can’t wait when those vehicles break down.
 Jobs like that can’t be outsourced.
-These are some of the career paths that our graduates can pursue.
+These are some of the career paths that our graduates can pursue.77

 Today’s dealerships and service centers use state-of-the-industry technology to diagnose and repair vehicles.
 Our campuses do the same.
-Today’s cars are essentially computers on wheels, and our diagnostics and service technology used on campus reflects the latest equipment to check under the hood.
+Today’s cars are essentially computers on wheels, and our diagnostics and service technology used on campus reflects the equipment needed to check under the hood.

-We have a team of specialists who work with our industry partners, national dealerships, distributors and other employers of all sizes across the country to identify potential jobs for graduates.
+We have relationships with industry manufacturers, national dealerships, distributors and other employers of all sizes across the country to identify potential jobs for graduates.

 We’ll help you write your resume so you can professionally present your qualifications and work history.

 Whether it’s a part-time job during school or a full-time career after graduation, you'll have access to exclusive job postings with employers looking for skilled workers.1

-Our Employment Services staff can help guide you as you prepare to enter the workforce.
+Our Career Services staff can help guide you as you prepare to enter the workforce.

 We can't sit in your interviews but we can help make sure that you're prepared.

 As a UTI graduate of the automotive training program, you will be well prepared to complete ASE examinations and can substitute our training for one of the two years of work experience required to become ASE Certified.